bernarev/2016stagedete/README.txt

 -					 						-
 -	-> Special toolboxes used: 							-
 -		- Statistics Toolbox (Version 8.1)					-
+-											-
+-	-> Other dependencies:								-
+-											-										-
+-		- rotateXLabels.m							-
+-			rotates all XLabels on axes AX by an angle			-
+-			ANGLE (in degrees).
+Handles to the resulting text objects 	-
+-			are returned in HH.						-
+-		CREATED BY: Ben Tordoff							-
+-		Mathworks profile:							-
+-		matlabcentral/profile/authors/1297191-ben-tordoff			-
 -----------------------------------------------------------------------------------------
 -	-> Main functions:								-
 -											-